-During the first 6 weeks, we carry out a Baseline Assessment.
-This involves assessing each child's ability in all of the 7 EYFS areas.
-This gives us a great understanding of what each child can do, so that we are ready to move them onto their next steps for learning, we will decide on these next steps with you at parents evening.
+During the first 6 weeks of school, we carry out a Baseline Assessment.
+This involves assessing each child's ability across all 7 areas of the EYFS.
+This gives us a great understanding of what each child can do, so that we are ready to move them onto their next steps for learning.
+We will discuss these next steps with you at parents evening.